Necrolesian/morrowind-mod-list/list.md

 This last of our movement speed mods addresses your speed while levitating.
 In vanilla Morrowind, your levitation speed is based on your speed attribute.
 This mod simply makes it based on your willpower attribute instead, while keeping the calculation otherwise identical.
 This makes a lot more sense, and provides a sorely-needed additional use for willpower.

 There's one minor issue we can address by editing the code.
 When you're levitating underwater, you're still levitating, in addition to swimming, and this mod will still affect your speed.
-This means that if your willpower and speed are very different, you can greatly increase (or decrease) your swimming speed by casting levitate.
+This means that you can swim/levitate unrealistically fast underwater with high willpower.

 To address this, find the line that says: